Stepping Hill's Rebecca Leighton has nursing ban lifted

 He also compared the situation to the case of GP Harold Shipman, who was convicted in 2000 of murdering 15 patients and was found to have used stolen drugs.

-He said: "One hesitates to bandy around the name of [Harold] Shipman too regularly but you will be aware of the impact of professional dependency on drugs and the perception that it creates."'Trial by media'
+He said: "One hesitates to bandy around the name of [Harold] Shipman too regularly but you will be aware of the impact of professional dependency on drugs and the perception that it creates."

 Miss Leighton's lawyer Paul Rooney told the NMC it would have a "devastating" effect on her professional reputation and financial situation to suspend her from nursing on the allegation of theft.

 He added: "She has had her liberty restored and she expects to be afforded the opportunity to return to the profession she loves and has worked hard to be part of."

 He added that fresh interest in her case could result in "trial by media" and asked the panel to lift her ban, which saw her suspended without pay.

 He also cited a letter from her GP which said she had no health problems and was fit to work.